ccdschool/fsharpdaybyday/week02/day10/README.md

 Note, that `List.iter` does not refer to the digit values but to a range of indexes given as a list.

-And the function stays true to the maxime of immutability.
+And the function stays true to the maxim of immutability.
 It does not change the input array but copies it before applying negation.

 As usual you can find the complete source code in the [repo](src/convertroman/Program.fs).